Sad But Not Surprised: Breonna Taylor’s “Justified” Killer Cops Get Off Scot-Free, Grand Jury Indicts 1 Officer On “Wanton Endangerment” Of OTHERS

 As BOSSIP had made abundantly clear, Daniel Cameron is skin folk, not kinfolk.
 Kerry Washington knows…

-Louisville, Kentucky, do your thing tonight.
-Be safe but do your thing.
-We, the Black community, got your bail should you need.

 Rest in peace, Breonna Taylor.
-We gonna make a LOT of noise in your honor.

 Comments